kevin-chalmers/set10108/labs/lab05/README.md

 ## Broadcast

 The final communication type we will look at is broadcast.
-Broadcasting just allows us to send a message from one source to all processes on the communicator.
+Broadcasting allows us to send a message from one source to all processes on the communicator.

 ```cpp
 // Check if main process